-Name of adult at centre of concern/allegation Role
+Name of adult at Role

-Name of person completing form Role

-Date of concern/allegation Date record made

-Name of child
+centre of

+concern/allegation

-/children involved if applicable: Has concern/allegation arisen during the adult's time on school site or outside of school?
-Details of the concern/ all egation Is the adult aware of the c concern/allegation?
-Action taken by person(s) completing the form: , , , , , , , , , , , , , , , , , , , Who has the concern/alle gation been shared with?
-DSL / Head teacher/Chair of Governors
+Name of person completing form Role Date of concern/allegation Date record made Name of child /children involved if applicable: Has concern/allegation arisen during the adult's time on school site or outside of school?
+Details of the concern/ al llegation le the adult aware of the concorn/allogation?
+Is the adult aware of the concerr/anegation : Action taken by person(s s) completing the form: Who has the concern/alle egation been shared with?
+DSL / I Head teacher/Chair of Governors